World Obstacle: History

 World Obstacle signed a memorandum of understanding (MoU) with the International Parkour Federation (IPF) in August 2020 to unify Obstacle Sports worldwide under a governance structure similar to World Aquatics (FINA), and constitution modeled on FINA and the World Baseball Softball Confederation (WBSC).
 The MoU expired in December 2020.

-To provide more autonomous governance of obstacle sports worldwide, World OCR changed its name to World Obstacle in October 2020.
-This provided a more inclusive name for the core sports of Ninja, OCR and adventure racing.

-World Obstacle is a member of the Alliance of Independent Recognized Members of Sports and was officially granted observer status by the GAISF Council which convened in Lausanne on 27 September 2021.
+World Obstacle was officially granted observer status by the GAISF Council which convened in Lausanne on 27 September 2021.
 GAISF consists of Olympic and non-Olympic International Federations and is regarded as one of the first points of contact towards any sport's potential Olympic recognition.

 World Obstacle has worked with the Union Internationale de Pentathlon Moderne (UIPM) on its replacement of show jumping with obstacle racing in the modern pentathlon.
+The two organizations signed a memorandum of understanding in 2023, and in 2025 FISO voted to begin an organizational integration into UIPM.
+In 2026, FISO voted to dissolve itself by 10 August 2026, with the integration of regional member organizations is set to continue into 2027.